 In more modern times, the ability to copyright recipes has been limited.
-The Seventh Circuit had occasion to visit this issue over seventy years later and adopted a holding much different from its sister circuit.
+The Seventh Circuit had occasion to visit this issue over 70 years later and adopted a holding much different than its sister circuit.
 In Publications Intern.
 Ltd. v.
 Meredith Corp., the court addressed whether copyright laws afford protection to recipes that are contained in a cookbook where the cookbook has a compilation copyright.
 88 F. 3d 473 (7th Cir.
 1996).
-There, both the plaintiff and the defendant published magazines and books with recipes in them.
-Meredith published a cookbook titled, Discover Dannon-50 Fabulous Recipes with Yogurt, and the company received a copyright for the cookbook as a "collective work."
+There, both the plaintiff and defendant published magazines and books with recipes in them.
+Meredith published a cookbook titled Discover Dannon-50 Fabulous Recipes with Yogurt and received a copyright for the cookbook as a "collective work."
 Id.
 In the copyright application, the defendant described the subject matter as a "compilation" of "recipes tested with Dannon yogurt."
 Id.
-Meredith alleged that Publications International produced twelve publications containing recipes from the Discover Dannon cookbook that infringed on its copyright.
+Meredith alleged that Publications International produced 12 publications containing recipes from the Discover Dannon cookbook that infringed upon its copyright.
 Id.
 Meredith argued its collective work copyright extended to the individual recipes within the cookbook.
 Id.

 The court looked at the language of the Copyright Act of 1976, which requires that copyrightable work "possess some minimum indicia of creativity, that they be original intellectual conceptions of the author."
-Section 102(a) includes literary works (e.g., cookbooks), while Section 102(b) excludes things such as processes, systems, and methods of operation (e.g., recipes).
-A compilation copyright protects the order and manner of the presentation of the compilation's elements (e.g., the order of recipes in the cookbook), but not necessarily the individual elements (e.g., the individual recipes).
+Section 102(a) includes literary works (like cookbooks) while Section 102(b) excludes things like processes, systems, and methods of operation (like recipes).
+A compilation copyright protects the order and manner of the presentation of the compilation's elements (e.g. the order of recipes in the cookbook), but not necessarily the individual elements (e.g. the individual recipes).

-In Publications, the recipes were found to be lists of required ingredients and directions for combining them to achieve the final result.
+In Publications, the recipes were found to be lists of required ingredients and directions for combining them in order to achieve the final result.
 They did not contain "expressive elaboration upon either of these functional components."
 Publications, 88 F. 3d at 480.
 At its core, the court found the ingredient sections to be statements of facts.
 Id.
-Such functional listing was not original within the meaning of the Copyright Act.
-Regarding the directions, those were excluded under Section 102(b) as nothing more than the "process" for making the dish, which is something that is specifically excluded from copyright protection.
+Such functional listing was not original within the meaning of the Act.
+Regarding the directions, those were excluded under Section 102(b) as nothing more than the "process" for making the dish-something which is specifically excluded from copyright protection.
 Id.
-The court went on to state that there can be no monopoly in the method that someone might use in preparing and combining the necessary ingredients.
+The court went on to state that there can be no monopoly in the method one might use in preparing and combining the necessary ingredients.
 Id.
-In other words, a bare recipe, without literary expression, is not copyrightable.
+In other words, a bare recipe, without literary expression is not copyrightable.
 Id.
-The court held open the question of whether certain recipes might be copyrightable, though, such as "dishes with musings about the spiritual nature of cooking...suggestions for presentations, advice on wines to go with the meal...."
+It held open the question of whether certain recipes might be copyrightable, though, such as "dishes with musings about the spiritual nature of cooking...suggestions for presentations, advise on wine to go with the meal..."
 Id.

 Publications takes several steps back from Fargo in protecting recipes through copyright.
 Under Publications, the list of ingredients in a recipe is a statement of facts devoid of any protectable expressive element.
-Additionally, the instructions in recipes, without expressive elaboration, are likewise not protectable because they describe a "procedure, process, system, [or] method of operation" that is specifically excluded from copyright protection.
-17 U.S.C. §102(b).
+Additionally, the instructions in recipes, without expressive elaboration, are likewise not protectable because they describe a "procedure, process, system, method of operation" which is specifically excluded from copyright protection.
+17 U.S.C. § 102(b).
 The court in Fargo did not put these restraints on the ability to copyright recipes.
-Under Publications, it is harder to copyright recipes because they need to have sufficient creativity, expressive elaboration, and commentary.
+Under Publications, it is harder to copyright recipes, as they need to have sufficient creativity, expressive elaboration, and commentary.
 Under such a standard, a recipe that is written down by a chef or restaurant owner for use in the restaurant would likely not be copyrightable.
 On the other hand, a recipe prepared for a celebrity cookbook, with commentary, may be copyrightable.